Hardware-Attested Workload Launch: Securing Non-Human Identities

 Use Cases for Hardware-Attested Workload Launch

 Imagine a world where your workloads can prove their trustworthiness before they even launch.
-Hardware-Attested Workload Launch makes this a reality, opening doors to a range of powerful use cases.
+Hardware-Attested Workload Launch makes this a reality, opening doors to a range of powerful use cases, especially for those non-human identities.

 Hardware attestation can significantly enhance the security of financial transactions.